 What is a quorum for an AGM?

-The quorum refers to the minimum number of members or shareholders required to be present for the AGM to be valid and for any resolutions to be passed.
+Quorum refers to the minimum number of members required to be present for the AGM to be valid and pass any resolutions.

 The company’s constitution or relevant regulations should outline the quorum requirements.
-It is crucial to adhere to the quorum requirements to ensure the legitimacy of the AGM and the decisions made during the meeting.
+Adhering to quorum is crucial to ensure the legitimacy of the AGM and the decisions made.

 How are decisions made AGM?

-If you choose to hold company meetings virtually or hybrid, ensure all members know how voting works.
+If holding virtual or hybrid AGMs, ensure all members know how the online AGM voting works.

 When should the AGM minutes of the meeting be distributed?

-The record of the discussions held during an Annual General Meeting is known as “the minutes of the meeting.”
-The directors’ responsibility is to designate an individual to take down the meeting minutes.
+The AGM minutes are a record of the discussions held during the Annual General Meeting.
+The directors designate someone to take down the minutes.

-The minutes of the meeting are stored in a minute book, typically kept alongside the company’s corporate documents.
-Company members have the right to access and review the meeting minutes and can request a copy for their records.
+The minutes are stored in a minute book, usually kept with the company’s corporate documents.
+Members can access and request a copy of the AGM minutes.

-There is no set timeframe for sending out minutes for review by members, but it is good practice to send the first draft for review one week after the meeting.
+There is no set deadline for distributing minutes, but it’s good practice to send the draft for review within one week of the AGM.
 The minutes are then approved and signed at the next AGM.

 If the minutes contain resolutions or instructions to draft a resolution, the Company Secretary is responsible for preparing the relevant documents.
 The documents should be promptly signed by either two directors or one director and the Company Secretary.